NisKarki/niskarki.github.io/_projects/1_project.md

 ---
 layout: page
 title: Hydrologic Prediction in Ungauged Basins
-description: How do we predict model parameters when there is no observed data for calibration?
+description: How do we predict model parameters when there is lack of observed data for model calibration?
 I tried to tackle this question during my master's thesis.
-img: assets/img/edc.pdf
+img: assets/img/prev.png
 importance: 1
 category: work
 related_publications: karki2023comparative